Employment Term – Ongoing – Full Time or Part Time (minimum 3 days per week)

-- If you’re an Occupational Therapist, be AHPRA registered
+- If you’re an Occupational Therapist or Mental Health Nurse, be AHPRA registered

 - If you’re a Social Worker, hold a full membership of the Australian Association of Social Workers

-- Have a drive to delivering high impact outcomes in children and families’ lives
+- Be driven to see high impact outcomes in people’s lives

 - Be able to obtain an NDIS Worker Screening Check & Working with Children’s Check